 A key element of the Company's business strategy is to strengthen its close working relationship with each of the major intermodal railroads in the United States.
 The Company views its relationship with the railroads as a partnership.
 Due to the Company's size and relative importance, many railroads have dedicated support personnel to focus on the Company's day-to-day service requirements.
 On a regular basis, senior executives of the Company and each of the railroads meet to discuss major strategic issues concerning intermodal transportation.
-Several of the Company's executive officers, including both the Company's Chairman and President, are former railroad employees, which makes them well-suited to understand the railroads' service capabilities.
+Several of the Company's chairman and President, are former railroad employees, which makes them well-suited to understand the railroads' service capabilities.